Prosecutor wants 1 trial for 10 charged in patient’s death

 “It is not irrelevant that if one person here had acted differently, then Otieno may very well have been able to survive.
 Nor is it irrelevant that if one person had encouraged the others to act differently and urged others to stop applying lethal pressure to Otieno, Otieno might well still be with us today,” the motion states.
 “The fact that nobody did this is part of the problem and part of the crime charged, because the collective pressure was the cause of his death.”

+Jeff Everhart, an attorney for Deputy Sheriff Brandon Rodgers, said in an email the defendants should not be tried together because their interests “will vary, and those interests will almost certainly, at some point, be adverse to the interests of other defendants.”

+Everhart has said previously that Rodgers had tried to help Otieno by moving him onto his side.
+Baskervill said video shows Otieno was moved on his side only when someone from the hospital came in and gave that direction.

-Attorneys for several of the defendants did not immediately respond to emails seeking comment on the motion.
+Attorneys for the other defendants did not immediately respond to emails and phone messages seeking comment on the motion.

+Under Virginia law, a judge may order people charged with committing contemporaneous and related acts to be tried together at a prosecutor’s request unless a joint trial “would constitute prejudice to a defendant.”

 During early court appearances and in statements, several of the defense attorneys have said that Otieno was combative and that the deputies were trying to restrain him.
 Several attorneys have also said their clients were positioned at Otieno’s legs and did not know he was having trouble breathing.